 Overcoming homelessness, young Rebecca is now thriving.

+Overcoming homelessness, young Rebecca* is now thriving.
 With a safe home, 18-year-old Rebecca completed high school with outstanding results, found a full-time job and recently bought a car.

 Growing up in difficult family circumstances, Rebecca found schoolwork challenging.
 She was determined to finish high school, but in her circumstances, it felt impossible.
 Rebecca was balancing studies while caring for her younger siblings and maintaining a part-time job.

-Rebecca was homeless.
 Sadly, this is a common situation for many young Australians.
 In our Annual Youth Survey, one in six young people aged 15 to 19 said they had experienced homelessness.

 This included those who had experienced homelessness with or without their families, and had experienced time without a fixed address, lived in a refuge or transitional accommodation and/or had spent time couch surfing.